What is a solitaire?

 Diamond shapes

-Video showing some of the popular single stone diamond shapes.
+Video showcasing some of the most popular single-stone diamond shapes.

 The most popular diamond solitaire engagement rings feature round brilliant cut diamonds.
 However, many other diamond shapes exist.